drewww/prism/_sources/how-tos/query.rst.txt

         -- do stuff
     end

-Alternatively, use :lua:method:`Query.each` to apply a function to each match:
+Alternatively, use :lua:func:`Query.each` to apply a function to each match:

 .. code:: lua